jberkel/sms-backup-plus/README.md

 in the currently released version.

-Alternatively, if for some reason you don't want to join the community you can download an APK and install it manually from [Github releases][releases].
+Alternatively, if for some reason you don't want to join the community you can download an APK and install it manually from [Github releases][releases] (however, you won't get automatic updates this way).

 ## <a name="contributing">Contributing</a>